Keesler Defenders shine as examples of success

+KEESLER AIR FORCE BASE, Miss. – Every Defender’s career is outlined with critical responsibilities, whether guarding missiles or granting access through security gates.
+It requires a high level of leadership skills for any situation they may encounter, even in the classroom.

+On base, Defenders from the 81st Security Forces Squadron earned the John L. Levitow Award at Airman Leadership School six times since the start of 2023, three of them consecutively awarded in 2024: Staff Sgt.
+Joyce Harkness (23-1), Senior Airman Natasha Alexander (23-7), Staff Sgt.
+Joshua Cross (24-1), Senior Airman Emerson Hill (24-4), Staff Sgt.
+John Roach (24-5) and Senior Airman Hunter Knutson (24-6).

-U.S. Air Force Staff Sgt.
-Joyce Harkness, 81st Security Forces Squadron investigator, poses with the John L. Levitow Award she earned in Airman Leadership School at Keesler Air Force Base, Mississippi, Oct.
-24, 2024.
-The Levitow Award carries the highest honor in professional military education and is presented to a member who achieves the highest overall standing based on a combination of academic scores, performance evaluations and leadership qualities.
+The Levitow Award carries the highest honor in professional military education and is presented to the member who achieves the highest overall standing based on a combination of academic scores, performance evaluations and leadership qualities.

+The Defenders were primed for success as soon as they graduated Basic Military Training and stepped into the role of leaders in technical school.
+They guided their peers through real-world scenarios while learning the intricacies of being a Defender in training.

+When they arrived at their first duty station, they were entrusted by the installation and its residents to uphold good order and discipline, safety and security.

 |Date Taken: